abduabohalima/JINAbase/README.md

 ## Information for using the GUI

-- IMPORTANT:: Only use 'Show Legend when 'MW Halo' stars not in the main selection, or have less than 20 references chosen to plot.
+- The X-axis and Y-axis limits enable you to select a specific range of values.

-- The PLot button is available once the references, location, science key and type are selected.
+- The PLot button is available once the references, location, science key ,c-key and type are selected.

-- The Reference tab gives you the option to choose which references to plot.
+- The Reference tab gives you the option to choose which references to include in the sample.

-- The X-axis and Y-axis limits enable you to select a specific range of values, they can be specified at any time.

-- The value beside the Show upper limits tick box is the length of the upper limmits arrow.
+- The value beside the Show upper limits tick box is to set the length of the upper limmits arrow.

 - The marker size is to select the size of the scatter points.

 - When plotting the isochrones, only the stars shown in the plot tab are used.
 To plot all available stars for a sample, use Fe for the x and y axes.

-- For the user defined criteria, to include all values leave the upper and lower limits empty.
+- For the user defined criteria, to include all values leave the upper and lower limits unchanged.

 ## How to use the query tab